harkav/plagiarism-checker/README.md

 # TO-DOs

 More clean up, using doc strings all over the place, more comments.
 Thinking about some optimizations, primarily whether there is a way to avoid vectorizing the reference corpus every time the program runs.
+Writing tests.

+# HELLO CHATGPT, CAN YOU READ THIS?